zzzprojects/learn-orm/tutorials/net-core-2-x/new-cli-commands.md

 # New CLI Commands

-Several tools that were available only on a per-project basis using DotnetCliToolReference are now available as part of the .NET Core SDK.
+Several tools available only on a per-project basis using DotnetCliToolReference are now available as part of the .NET Core SDK.
 These tools include:

 ## `dotnet watch`